Creating Brighter Futures

 We understand that everyone is different.
 That’s why we have partnered with trusted solicitors and will-writers to help you to write your will for free.
 We’ve answered many of the queries and questions people have about wills in our FAQs section at the bottom of this page.

-Should you want to speak to someone about your own will, or someone else’s, then please get in touch with our Legacy Manager, Emma, who will be happy to help.
+Should you have any questions, please do get in touch with our Legacy Manager, Zoë Viney-Griffiths, who will be more than happy to provide any information or reassurance you need.

 What gifts in wills can do